LorenzSchueler/sport-log/sport-log-client/README.md

 * [ ] syncing in different thread / background service
 * [ ] simplify error handling (no result type anymore?)
 * [ ] use upsert instead of separate create/update?
+* [ ] look into debouncing for heavy request (e. g. filtering for 'all' in strength sessions page)

 ## Database
 * [x] shouldn't be possible to delete e. g. movement when it is referenced by other resource